penpot/penpot-docs/technical-guide/developer/frontend.md

 Here's how to run the tests with a headless browser (i.e. within the terminal, no UI):

-1. With the developer environment tmux session opened, create a new tab with `Ctrl + b c`.
+1. With the developer environment tmux session opened, create a new tab with <code class="language-bash">Ctrl + b c</code>.

 2. Go to the frontend folder: